 The long term purpose of this conference approach is that some of the presenters will then travel to the UK to present at the annual international conference the following year and some will submit for peer review in the annual Implicit Religion special edition.
 Support can also be provided for individuals who wish to work their presentation up into an article ready for peer review in a different journal.

-Please submit your abstract by the 15th March 2020, the form will become available in mid-January.
+Please submit your abstract by the 31 March 2020, via this form.
 You can submit the abstract in any style you want, up to 400 words or its equivalent, but please indicate if you are an undergraduate student as there is a dedicated panel for you.
 If you are an undergraduate who wants to participate but is not ready to present a paper, then in the comments box let us know and we will support you to chair panels and discussion.

 Please note that we are a small organisation and as such are unable to provide bursaries, travel grants or funds for visa applications.
 We can provide you with an official letter of invite and a subsequent letter of participation if your university or funding body requires it or if it is necessary for travel or visa requirements.
 If you are impacted by the travel ban to the USA, or if you wish to avoid travelling to the US as a means of protesting it, we understand that attending an academic conference is not worth the risks of being denied entry or return, being detained or deported, or losing immigration status.
 We respect stances of conscience.
 You are valued, wanted, and welcome and so we will work with you to ensure you can present via digital means.